The Loss of the Royal George – 29 August 1782

 As the flood tide neared its height it began to induce a more choppy sea which brought about an order from the first lieutenant, George Saunders, to secure two of the gun-ports to prevent spray from coming aboard.
 Fatefully however the ports were merely lowered, not secured, yet as the rum began to come aboard there remained little cause for concern below decks; indeed some of the men were taking the opportunity to chase the mice which had rushed up from the depths of the ship and were thrashing about in the puddles caused by the spray.

 Shortly after 9.00 a.m. the carpenter appeared on deck to request that the officer of the watch order the larboard guns to be hauled in so that the heel could be reduced.
-In a state of confusion he attended the wrong lieutenant, Morris Hollingbury, a man with a poor reputation who happened to be off duty but was aware that the artificers replacing the cistern pipe were still calling for more heel to the ship.
+In a state of confusion he attended the wrong lieutenant, Morris Hollingbury, an unpopular, deeply religious man with a poor reputation who happened to be off duty but was aware that the artificers replacing the cistern pipe were still calling for more heel to the ship.
 Suspecting that Williams was exhibiting his usual attitude to petty difficulties, Hollingbury told the carpenter to go about his business.
 Nearby, and having left Rear-Admiral Kempenfelt writing at his desk, Captain Waghorn was walking the deck with the signal lieutenant, Philip Durham, in total ignorance of the troubles that were unfolding down in the hold.

 Hollingbury’s rebuttal of the carpenter arguably consigned the Royal George to its fate, for below the heavy rum casks had carelessly been stacked too near to the gun-ports, and the sills were gradually slipping below the level of the water as the tide reached its height.
 Imperceptibly, then more identifiably, the sea began to pour in.
 Alone amongst all the officers only Mr Williams seemed to recognise the jeopardy that the arranged heel had placed the ship in, and in no time he was back on the quarterdeck crying out that the ship was unable to take the strain.
 Again Hollingbury dismissed his entreaties, telling the carpenter that if he knew how best to manage the ship then he should take command.
 But by now others were becoming aware that something was amiss, not least the seaman on the gangways and in the waist who were party to the exchange between Williams and Hollingbury, and who bristled at the lieutenant’s intransigence.